SSLMate/certspotter/man/certspotter-authorize.md

     `$CERTSPOTTER_STATE_DIR` if set, or `~/.certspotter` otherwise.
     This should be the same directory used by **certspotter(8)**.

+-printhash

+:   Instead of authorizing the certificate, print its TBS hash (a hex-encoded SHA-256 digest) to stdout and exit.

 -version

 :   Print version information and exit.